 On occasion, the district of probation supervision and the district of probation jurisdiction will not be the same.
 See, e.g., Cupp v.
 Byington, 179 F.Supp.
 669 (S.D.Ind.
 1960) (supervision in Southern District of Indiana, but jurisdiction never transferred from District of Nevada).
 In such circumstances, it is the district having jurisdiction which may revoke the defendant's probation.
 Cupp v.
-Byington, supra; 18 U.S.C. §3653 ("the court for the district having jurisdiction over him may revoke the probation"; if probationer goes to another district, "jurisdiction over him may be transferred," and only then does "the court for the district to which jurisdiction is transferred have all the power with respect to the probationer that was previously possessed by the court for the district from which the transfer was made").
+Byington, supra; 18 U.S.C. §3653 ("the may revoke the probation"; if probationer goes to another district, "jurisdiction over him may be transferred," and only then does "the court for the district to which jurisdiction is transferred have all the power with respect to the probationer that was previously possessed by the court for the district from which the transfer was made").
 That being the case, that is the jurisdiction to which the probationer should be transferred as provided in Rule 40(d).